Augmenting the Immersed Boundary Method with Radial Basis Functions (RBFs) for the Modeling of Platelets in Hemodynamic Flows: Geometric modeling of platelets

 \subsection{Parametric RBF model}

 The RBF method is a popular tool for approximating multidimensional scattered data.
-An excellent overview of the theory and application of this method can be found in the two books by Fasshauer~\cite{Fasshauer:2007} and Wendland~\cite{Wendland:2004}.
-The restriction of the RBF method to interpolation on a circle and/or sphere began to receive considerable attention from a theoretical standpoint in the mid 1990s (see~\cite[\S 6]{FasshauerSchumaker:1998} for a discussion).
-When restricted to these domains, the RBF method is sometimes referred to as the \emph{zonal basis function} (ZBF) or \emph{spherical basis function} (SBF) method~\cite[Ch.
+For an overview of the theory and application of this method, see the books by Fasshauer~\cite{Fasshauer:2007} and Wendland~\cite{Wendland:2004}.
+The restriction of the RBF method to interpolation on a circle and/or sphere is discussed by Fasshauer and Schumaker~\cite[\S 6]{FasshauerSchumaker:1998}.
+When restricted to these domains, the RBF method is referred to as the \emph{spherical basis function} (SBF) method~\cite[Ch.
 17]{Wendland:2004}.
-Several studies have provided error estimates for RBF interpolation on circles and spheres; see, for example,~\cite{JetterStocklerWard:1999,NarcSunWard:2007}.
-In \cite{JetterStocklerWard:1999}, it was shown that these interpolants can provide spectral accuracy provided the underlying target function is sufficiently smooth, while in \cite{NarcSunWard:2007}, error estimates are given in the case that the target function belongs to a Sobolev space.
+Several studies have provided error estimates for RBF interpolation on circles and spheres; in fact, these interpolants can provide spectral accuracy provided the underlying target function is sufficiently smooth~\cite{JetterStocklerWard:1999,NarcSunWard:2007}.
 The RBF method has also been used successfully for numerically solving partial differential equations on the surface of the sphere~\cite{FlyerWright:2007,FlyerWright:2009}, as well as more general surfaces~\cite{FuselierWright2013,Piret2012}.

 Here, we present the RBF model developed in our earlier work~\cite{Shankar2012}.
 It is based on explicit parametric representations of the objects.
 Since our target objects are platelets, which in 2D models are nearly elliptical or circular, we choose a polar parameterization.
 We use our model to define operators necessary for the computation of geometric and mechanical quantities required by the IB method.